 9.1.3.3 Membership.
-A proposed Branch area shall contain a minimum potential of thirty (30) members of the Society.
+A proposed Branch area shall contain a minimum potential of fifty (50) thirty (30) members of the Society.

 9.1.3.4 Boundaries.
-A proposed Branch must have distinct boundaries by Zip Codes stated in the petition.
+A proposed Branch must have distinct boundaries by municipal boundary or Zip Codes stated in the petition.

 9.1.3.5 Region Approval.
-Upon ___Section Board of Directors’ approval, the proposal and petition shall be submitted to the Region Board of Governors for review and final approval.
+Upon Virginia Section Board of Directors’ approval, the proposal and petition shall be submitted to the Region Board of Governors for review and final approval.

 9.1.4 Technical Groups.
 Technical Groups or local Institute Chapters shall be created in accordance with the following requirements:

 9.1.4.1 Proposal.
-A new Technical Group or local Institute Chapter shall be proposed by submission of a written proposal to the __ Section Board of Directors with the name, objectives, officers, and brief comments on how the new Technical Group or local Institute Chapter will be of advantage to members in the area.
+A new Technical Group or local Institute Chapter shall be proposed by submission of a written proposal to the Virginia Section Board of Directors with the name, objectives, officers, and brief comments on how the new Technical Group or local Institute Chapter will be of advantage to members in the area.

 9.1.4.2 Membership.
-Not less than Subscribing Members of the __Section may form a Technical Group or Institute Chapter.
+Not less than 10 Subscribing Members of the Virginia Section may form a Technical Group or Institute Chapter.

 9.1.4.3 Approval.
-Approval must be obtained from the ___Section Board of Directors to activate the Technical Group or Institute Chapter.
+Approval must be obtained from the Virginia Section Board of Directors to activate the Technical Group or Institute Chapter.
 Approval shall be obtained from the appropriate Institute to activate the Institute Chapter.

 9.1.5 Other Subsidiary Organizations.
 Other Subsidiary Organizations may be formed by the Section Board of Directors.

 9.1.6.
 Annual Budget.
-Each Subsidiary Organization shall submit an annual budget and financial statement to the ___ Section Board of Directors for approval.
+Each Subsidiary Organization shall submit an annual budget and financial statement to the Virginia Section Board of Directors for approval.

 9.1.7 Annual Report.
-Each Subsidiary Organization President or Chair shall submit an annual written report to the ___ Section Board of Directors on the activities and programs of the organization.
-This Annual Report, including a financial statement, shall be suitable for incorporation into the ___ Section’s Annual Report.
+Each Subsidiary Organization President or Chair shall submit an annual written report to the Virginia Section Board of Directors on the activities and programs of the organization.
+This Annual Report, including a financial statement, shall be suitable for incorporation into the Virginia Section’s Annual Report.

 9.1.8 Level of Activity.
-Each Subsidiary Organization shall hold a minimum of __ events per year.
-Any Subsidiary Organization that does not maintain the minimum activity level for two (2) successive years, or does not have ___ Subscribing Members on its rolls for two (2) successive years, shall be automatically disbanded.
-Assets of a disbanded Subsidiary Organization shall be assumed by the Section.
+Each Subsidiary Organization shall hold a minimum of one event per year.
+Any Subsidiary Organization that does not maintain the minimum activity level for two (2) successive years, or does not have ten (10) Subscribing Members on its rolls for two (2) successive years, shall be automatically disbanded.
+Assets of a disbanded Subsidiary Organization shall be assumed by the Virginia Section.

 9.2 Standing Committees.
-The ___ Section shall have a Nominating Committee.
+The Virginia Section shall have a Nominating Committee and other committees as deemed appropriate.

 *NOTE: You may include a list of additional Standing Committees such as Audit, Finance, Program, Membership, Public Relations, Government Affairs, Continuing Education, Student Activities, Educational Outreach, History and Heritage, Technical Activities, etc.

-*NOTE: Name only those committees that will be operating on a regular basis.
-The Board may establish Task Committees when special needs arise, as stipulated below.

 9.2.1.
 Nominating Committee.
-The Nominating Committee shall consist of not less than three (3) members including the three (3) most recent active Past-Presidents of the __Section who are willing to serve, plus other duly selected members, appointed by the ___ Section Board of Directors.
+The Nominating Committee shall consist of not less than three (3) members including the current Past President and the three (3) most recent active Past-Presidents of the Virginia Section who are willing to serve and still are members of the Virginia Section.

-9.2.2 ________ Committee.
-The ________ Committee shall consist of

-_______________

-*NOTE: Define the membership and function of each standing Committee, with a new paragraph for each Committee.

-9.2.3 Terms of Standing Committee Members.
-Unless otherwise specified, the members of committees shall be appointed by the Section President at the beginning of the __ Section President’s term, and shall serve a one (1) year term.

 9.3.
 Task Committees.
 The President may appoint task committees as deemed necessary.
 The terms of Task Committee members shall end at the end of the term of the President.

 Article 10: Administrative Provisions